 The foundation of our life is a triangle.
 Each point supports—or detracts from—the other two.
 Each point represents an essential quality of our character that needs to be developed and matured throughout this lifetime:

-Each time we come to a point where we need to decide, and we fail to make that decision, our brain is compelled to run endless scenarios on all the possible ramifications of that decision.
+Each time we come to a point where we need to decide, and we fail to make that decision, our brain is compelled to run endless scenarios on all the possible ramifications of all those decisions.
 Then if we are indecisive about another issue, and then another, our brain keeps going over all those possible scenarios and choices.

-By the time we are indecisive about five or six issues or more issues, processing all those scenarios takes up so much bandwidth that they slow our brain’s processing speed to a crawl.
+By the time we are indecisive about five or six issues or more, processing all those scenarios takes up so much bandwidth that they slow our brain’s processing speed to a crawl.
 We can hardly think.
 Indecisions act like viruses in our computer-like brain.

 Imagine putting a four-way stop sign where two busy freeways intersect.
 Imagine what that would look like in rush hour, all that traffic backing up for miles, all that frustration.
 That’s how our thought processes are affected when we leave a lot of issues undecided.